The shoes lay by the bed,

 kicked off, carelessly askew—

-a task postponed for tomorrow,
+a task left for tomorrow

-at the end of another day.
+at the end of an ordinary day.

-The left one had tipped over,
+The left one tipped on its side,

-its partner still upright,
+the other still upright,

-toes turned toward its mate,
+toes angled toward its mate

 as if in quiet reproach.

-Had he known visitors would come,
+Had he known there would be visitors,

-would see sorrow in their disorder,
+in their small disorder,

-he might have placed them neatly away,
+he might have set them straight,

-lined up with the others in the closet.
+lined them with the others

 untouched by the bed’s edge—

-abandoned by a man with grand plans,
+left behind by a man with plans,

 would be his last.